Slip coach: Disadvantages

 There were disadvantages to slip coaches.
-The slip portion was mostly isolated from the main train and its facilities such as a restaurant car, this didn't matter in the early days as it wasn't possible to move through a train from carriage to carriage, gangway connections starting to be used from 1882 and throughout a train by 1892, most slip connections were not fitted with gangways even if the rest of the train was.
-The LNWR seems to have been the only exception using slips with gangways for a few months before WWI.
+The slip portion was mostly isolated from the main train and its facilities such as a restaurant car; this didn't matter in the early days, for at that time it was not possible to move through a train from carriage to carriage.
+Gangway connections began to be used from 1882 and throughout a train by 1892, but most slip connections were not fitted with gangways, even if the rest of the train was.
+The LNWR seems to have been the only exception, using slips with gangways for a few months before the First World War.

-The slip service needed additional staff, at least an extra guard for the slip portion and possibly the use of a locomotive and its crew (or sometimes a horse) if the slip wasn't able to reach the platform, often the slip portion would be attached to another train or locomotive for an onward journey.
-Whilst these additional staff requirements were lower than if an additional train had been provided they were still substantial.
-If the weather was bad, usually because of snow or fog, it may not have been possible for the slip to be safely effected, in which case the train usually halted to detach the coach.
+The slip service needed additional staff – at least one extra guard for the slip portion and possibly the use of a locomotive and its crew (or sometimes a horse) if the slip wasn't able to reach the platform; often the slip portion would be attached to another train or locomotive for an onward journey.
+While these additional staff requirements were lower than if an additional train had been provided, they were still substantial.
+If the weather was bad, usually because of snow or fog, it might not be possible for the slip to be safely effected, in which case the train usually halted to detach the coach.

-Slip carriages were also confusing to some passengers, there are frequent reports of passengers getting into the wrong carriage of a train and ending up somewhere they didn't want to be.
+Slip carriages were also confusing to some passengers: there are frequent reports of passengers who boarded the wrong carriage of a train and ended up at an unintended destination.
 This could occasionally lead to passengers causing trains to stop by using the emergency communication system.

-Slip carriages are quiet, they are usually equipped with a horn to sound warnings if there is time, but their silence has proven fatal, as in the case of a railway worker whose inquest returned a verdict of accidental death when he stepped into the way of a recently released slip at Market Harborough.
+Slip carriages are quiet: they are usually equipped with a horn to sound warnings to people near the track if there is time, but their silence has proven fatal, as in the case of a railway worker whose inquest returned a verdict of accidental death when he stepped into the way of a recently released slip at Market Harborough.

 A few examples of slips being used in other countries will be found below.
-In some countries, such as India, slip coach refers to a coach that terminates its journey at a station prior to the final destination of the rest of the train.
+In some countries, such as India, the term slip coach refers to a coach that terminates its journey at a station prior to the final destination of the rest of the train.
 The coach or coaches are left behind after being detached from the train while it is stationary.

 Slipped coaches were often also through coaches in that they often continued to another destination either by having a separate locomotive attached or by being attached to another train.